mylestunglee/awc/README.md

 ## Features

-`awc` adds and removes features compared to _Advanced Wars 2_:
+`awc` adds features compared to _Advanced Wars 2_:

-- Allow merging and attacking in same unit operation
+- Improved unit mechanics by enabling merging and attacking in same turn
-- different units type do not block movement
-- new bridge tile: that allow ships to pass but not block bridges
+- Bridge tile allows ships to pass but ships cannot stay
-- world wraps in 256x256 grid
+- Increased maximum map size to 256×256
-- 255 shared unit capacity
+- Increased shared unit capacity to 255
-- different unit types (land/air/sea) cannot block each over
+- Different unit types (land/air/sea) cannot block movement
-- bots can play against each other
+- Up to four players and bots can play against each other

-lost features over Advanced Wars 2:
-- no characters
-- no ammo for units/different damages for a unit
-- no transports
-- no fog/submarine diving

-configurable:

-features:
-- extracted maps from Advanced Wars 2

-technical limitations:
-- maximum of 4 players (bot and non-bot)
-- these limitations can be modified by changing constant

 ## Usage